GateScheduleConfiguratorBase

 parameters:

-double gateCycleDuration @unit(s); // the globally used gate scheduling period in each PeriodicGate modules
+double gateCycleDuration @unit(s); // The globally used gate scheduling period in each PeriodicGate module

 // example: [{name: "s1", type: "unicast", application: "app[0]", pcp: 0, gateIndex: 0, source: "wheel*", destination: "hud", packetLength: 100B, packetInterval: 5ms, maxLatency: 100us, maxJitter: 10us, pathFragments: [["a", "b", "c"]]}]